 The situation that I’m in right now happens from time to time.
 My mom is out of town with my sister.
 So I’m left alone with 2 grown kids, and one normal kid to feed every day.
-The thing is they think that because I’m working from home that doesn’t take much time or considered that it’s a true job.
+The thing is they think that because I’m working from home that doesn’t take much time or considered that it’s an actual.
 Daily special requirements are highly requested.
 And I supposed to fill it!

 That’s when I went to my only solution, the one thing that I know to do best, my pasta.
 I’m famous for that for crying out loud!
 I know how to do amazing pasta, it was never hard for me–crossing my fingers that it never will be!

-My creamy one-pot chicken and mushroom pasta is this recipe for me.
+The creamy one-pot chicken and mushroom pasta is this recipe for me.
 It’s a quick, easy recipe and delicious, I could eat it every day.
 The reason I didn’t do it in the first is that my dad hates white sauce creamy pasta!
 Can you even believe him!?
-Pasta exists in his dictionary only with tomato sauce (and with thick bechamel sauce) like there are some days for tomato sauce and some other for the holy grail other kinds of pasta!
+Pasta exists in his dictionary only with tomato sauce (and with thick bechamel sauce) like there are some days for tomato sauce and some other for the holy grail different kinds of pasta!
 I mean are you kidding me!
 Even when it’s buttery, saucy and glossy and filled with parmesan aroma with that mushroom nuttiness aftertaste.
-I mean are you freaking kidding me!
+I don’t talk about this version because it’s more with an American twist.
+I mean are you freaking kidding me, even with the OG Italian one!!
 Why… www…WHY!

 He also doesn’t like pizza…

 Dad, please, I mean… ttyl dad.
 I have a good recipe to make.